neoforge-dev/starter/memory-bank/progress.md

 12. Autoform Component (with simplified tests)

 ### Components Still Using Decorators
 None - all components have been successfully refactored!

+### Docker Testing Setup
+- ✅ Fixed Docker testing setup to ensure all tests run properly inside containers
+- ✅ Created a Makefile with convenient commands for running different types of tests
+- ✅ Created init_test_env.sh script to initialize the test environment
+- ✅ Fixed run_tests_fixed.sh script to use the correct path to docker-compose.dev.yml
+- ✅ Updated Dockerfile to ensure all test dependencies are properly installed
+- ✅ Added environment variables in both lowercase and uppercase formats in docker-compose.dev.yml
+- ✅ Created comprehensive documentation in TESTING.md